-Deciding to tow a car worth thousands of dollars behind your motorhome involves many factors for you to consider.
-You will have to decide if you want to use an RV tow dolly or tow your vehicle with all four tires on the ground (four down) with an RV tow bar.
+Among other things, you must decide if you want to use an RV tow dolly or tow your vehicle with all four tires on the ground (four down) using an RV tow bar.

 Is your vehicle set up for towing or are you going to have to install modifications to be able to do so?
 Will it be worth the trouble?

 Your Guide To Pulling A Toad Behind An RV

 There's a lot to consider when you are thinking about towing a vehicle behind your RV.

 How often you will need to tow your vehicle?

 If you only go camping once or twice a year, it may not make economical sense to bring a toad.